lockfale/Malicious_Containers_Workshop/labs_walk_thru.md

 docker exec -it client /bin/bash
 ```

 From here ssh to a pod that will represent a pod we've compromised and established a shell on.
+(Password is also `sshuser`)
 ```
 ssh -p 32001 sshuser@[Kubernetes Cluster IP]
 ```